 Give the outdoor plants a head-start by starting seeds or bulbs/tubers indoors six weeks before the date you will expect the ground to warm, and transplanting them when temperatures are consistently above freezing.

 Elephant ear plants that will be grown as houseplants can be cultivated any time of year and in any part of the country.
 Plant them in well-drained medium such as peat or sand and keep them in a warm room.

-This is a guide about saving elephant ears bulbs.
+This is a page about saving elephant ears bulbs.
 Elephant ears are not cold hardy, so in colder climates you will want to dig them and store them over the winter.

-This is a guide about wintering an elephant ear plant.
+This is a page about wintering an elephant ear plant.
 There are a couple of easy ways to overwinter your elephant ear plant.